AirplaneConcept/BookMeta/README.md

 # BookMeta

+I envisioned this as an Emby meets Calibre ebook library management platform for PC.
+It is a purely display layer like Emby that creates a record for each book file you have, automatically enriches that record by pulling data from the internet, and gives you a way to manually update records for books where no information can be automatically pulled.
+The purpose is to end up with a catalog built around the Library of Congress call number system to make it easier to browse your ebooks.
+This was built by AI.

 **BookMeta is a local web app that scans your ebook library, extracts ISBNs from file contents, and automatically enriches your collection with metadata from OpenLibrary, Google Books, and the Library of Congress — including LC call numbers for proper shelf classification.** It runs entirely on your machine with no cloud account required.
 To get started: install Python, run `pip install flask`, drop `BookMeta.bat` in the same folder as `app.py`, and double-click it.

 ---